TobyX-Corp/phantom-react/docs/tutorial.md

 This file represents the first and only scene in the app.
 A scene in VR is analogous to a web page on the web or a ViewController on mobile: it is a full 'screen' that is rendered to the user.
 The difference in VR is that there are no bounds; the content surrounds you in 360 degrees.
 Let's go through the file in detail:

 ## Importing Components
-The code begins by importing React, StyleSheet from React Native and react-viro components that the app will use.
-In this app we use ViroScene,ViroText, and Viro360Image.
+The code begins by importing React, StyleSheet from React Native and phantom-react components that the app will use.
+In this app we use Scene,Text, and Image360.

 ```JavaScript
 'use strict';